 The continuing cases of COVID-19 and the developments surrounding the global pandemic are having a material negative impact on all aspects of the Company's business.
-Significant events affecting travel have historically had an impact on vehicle rental volumes, with the full extent of the impact generally determined by the length of time the event influences travel decisions.
+Significant events affecting travel and the overall economy have historically had an impact on vehicle rental volumes, with the full extent of the impact generally determined by the length of time the event influences travel decisions as well as general economic conditions.
 The COVID-19 outbreak and resulting economic conditions have had, and the Company believes will continue to have, a significant adverse impact on its operations and vehicle rental volumes, and on its financial results and liquidity, and such negative impact may continue well beyond the containment of the outbreak.

 The Company cannot assure its assumptions used to estimate its liquidity requirements will be correct because it has never previously experienced such a decrease in demand, and as a consequence, its ability to be predictive is uncertain.
 In addition, the duration of the global pandemic is uncertain.
 Therefore, the Company has taken, and plans to take further actions to manage its liquidity, including reducing capital expenditures, operating expenses and the number of vehicles in its fleet.
 The Company has no meaningful corporate debt maturities until 2023.
 The Company plans to finance the routine Asset Backed Securities ("ABS") maturities with program cash on hand, available revolving debt capacity and fleet sales.
-As a result, based on current operational assumptions, the Company believes it has adequate liquidity for the balance of 2020 and into 2021.
+As a result, based on current operational assumptions, the Company believes it has adequate liquidity beyond the next twelve months.